If you’re in distress call 780-482-HELP (4357).

 Finally, if you are concerned about someone in your life who may be at risk for suicide and/or interpersonal violence, the Distress Line can offer you some education on how to support people at risk, as well as discussing what supports are available for you.

 The Distress Line is always looking for new volunteers!
-To learn more about our volunteer opportunities, or to apply to become a Distress Line Listener, please go the The Support Network's site.
-The Support Network is the parent organization of the Crisis Support Centre and its services and is responsible for all volunteer inquiries.
+To learn more about our volunteer opportunities, or to apply to become a Distress Line Listener, please go the The Support Network.
+The Support Network is the parent organization of the Crisis Support Centre and is responsible for all volunteer inquiries.

 If you don't have the time or interest in volunteering to answer the Distress Line, you can consider making a donation to the Crisis Support Centre.
 A donation of $50.00 helps us answer one Distress Line call.

 Finally, you can get involved by spreading the word about the Distress Line.
 If you know of someone who may be experiencing a crisis or distress in their lives, encourage them to call the Distress Line.
-It's confidential, it's anonymous and it's available 24/7.
+It's confidential and available 24/7.